eroicaleo/HEES/README.md

 1. Download the library from: [sundials website](http://computation.llnl.gov/casc/sundials/download/download.php).
    You only need the KINSOL package though.

-2. untar the package, and go into the direcotry:
+2. untar the package, and go into the directory:

    ```
    tar -xzvf kinsol-2.7.0.tar.gz